 Many businesses view their Information Technology team as a reactive, tactical department.
 In reality, an IT team needs to be strategic.
 It’s their job to ensure the company has the tools and processes to achieve its business objectives.
-And although few of them use it, one of the best ways for an IT department to successfully execute on their plan is to create an IT strategy roadmap.
+And although few of them use it, one of the best ways for an IT department to successfully execute its plan is to create an IT strategy roadmap.

 In this post, we’ll discuss best practices for developing a roadmap that communicates a company’s high-level IT plans and objectives.